 With its numerous attractions, shopping and dining, San Pedro and the Los Angeles Waterfront could be a three-day weekend destination all by itself.
 The Port of Los Angeles is now home to Battleship Iowa, once known as the "world's greatest naval ship," before it was repurposed into an interactive naval museum and living memorial.
 Two World War II-era waterfront warehouses have been transformed into CRAFTED, a large-scale, permanent craft marketplace that features hundreds of local artists and designers.
 Other cultural destinations include the Cabrillo Marine Aquarium, Fort MacArthur Museum and the Korean Bell of Friendship.
 The whole family can also enjoy Ports O’ Call Village, a quaint collection of art galleries, souvenir shops, restaurants and other attractions that is reminiscent of a New England fishing village.
 A short walk from Ports O' Call are the popular Fanfare Fountains where 400,000 gallons of recycled water soar to an array of music and lights.
-If you have time to enjoy an extra day in the area, make sure to spend it at the nearby Terranea Resort along the stunning Palos Verdes Peninsula and hit the links at Trump National Golf Club.
+If you have time to enjoy an extra day in the area, make sure to spend it at the nearby Terranea Resort, located along the stunning Palos Verdes Peninsula, and hit the links at Trump National Golf Club.